 How do you choose a topic?

-You may be asked to cover certain topics in which case you won’t have to think about the topics.
+Depending on your teaching context, you may need to cover certain topics in which case you won’t have to think about the topics.
 If you have free choice think about what you and your students are interested in.
 If you don’t know your students very well yet, ask them what they would like to talk about in your classes.
 You could give them a questionnaire or just ask them informally.
-If you are going to use the Essential UK lesson plans as a starting point then you could pick ten or twenty topics you think they may like and hold a class vote to get the top three or four for the next few months.
+You could pick ten or twenty topics you think they may like and hold a class vote to get the top three or four for the next few months.

 Which order do you do the tasks in?